Public Health and Health Promotion BSc (Hons) Top-up

 If you are unsure if your previous qualification is suitable, please contact us before completing an application, you can call us on 0121 604 1040 or email: email@example.com.

 Disclosure and Barring Service check (DBS)

-Students from the EU must complete a Disclosure and Barring Service check (DBS) to undertake the placement element of the course.
+Students from the EU must complete an enhanced Disclosure and Barring Service check (DBS) to undertake the placement element of the course.
 This means your placement can take place in a community health setting which requires safeguarding, such as a school or charity.

 International students will also undertake a placement in a community health setting.
 However, in the absence of a DBS check, you will only be able to undertake a placement in a setting that does not require safeguarding, such as a commercial/industrial company, hotel or university.
 You will still need to provide a letter of ‘good conduct’ from your country’s police force to undertake the placement.

 Academic: European and International qualifications studied in a relevant subject matter will also be considered applicants will need to have achieved 120 ECTS or equivalent (European Credit Transfer).

 If you are unsure if your previous qualification is suitable please contact us before completing an application, you can call us on 0121 604 1040 or email.

 The modules listed on the website for this course are regularly reviewed to ensure they are up-to-date and informed by industry as well as the latest teaching methods.
 Unless otherwise stated,

 the modules listed above for this course are for students starting in the academic year 2019/20.
 On occasion, we may need to make unexpected changes to modules and if this occurs,

 we will contact all offer holders as soon as possible.